How To Create a Commercial Kitchen Cleaning Schedule

 Daily Cleaning Checklist

-- Wipe down food preparation areas between tasks with anti-bacterial cleaner
+- Wipe down food preparation areas between tasks with antibacterial cleaner

 - Empty bins once they are full